How are the rates calculated?

 Inflation is one driver of rate increases.
 See a ten year history of rate increases adjusted for inflation.
 The chart indicates that there were no rate increases in 4 of the last 10 years, and two of those 4 years were actually rate reductions, relative to inflation.

-It sure feels that way, doesn’t it?
-We agree and want to fix it.
-Here is the problem: most water agencies in the State of California set up their rates to encourage people to save water, meaning most of the rate was based upon how much water you use, the more you use, the more you pay.
+Since 2016, water use has increased slightly, but has not returned to pre-drought levels.
+Depending on the amount of water a customer uses, their water bill may still be lower than the level prior to the drought.
+Most water agencies in the State of California set up their rates to encourage people to save water, meaning most of the rate was based upon how much water you use, the more you use, the more you pay.
 The problem with this model is that the largest part of our expenses are fixed, and don’t change based upon the amount of water we deliver.
 We must staff and operate our treatment plant 24 hours per day, 7 days per week, no matter how much water we deliver.
 Similarly, we must fix leaks, read meters and answer your calls.
 Conservation by our customers allows us to comply with state mandates, address droughts and saves customers money, but it reduces our ability to fund the operation of your water supply system.
 The result is that you feel punished by rate increases when you conserve, because your bills didn’t generate enough revenue to operate the system.
 The District’s past rate increases have not generated the same level of increased revenue as clearly shown in this chart:

-If approved, the 2017 increase would become effective in May 2017 and each subsequent year the rates would become effective in January.
+The 2017 increase became effective May 2017, and in each subsequent year, rate changes become effective in January.
 The rate changes apply only to the daily base rate, the water use charge remains unchanged.
-The daily base rate is proposed to increase from $1.24 to $2.29 by January 2021.
-While this rate increase approximates an 85% increase, your actual water bill will NOT increase by this percentage change, since the daily base rate is only one component of your bill and the other component, the water usage charge, is NOT proposed to change.
+The daily base rate is increasing from $1.24 to $2.29 by January 2021.
+While this rate increase approximates an 85% increase, your actual water bill will NOT increase by this percentage change, since the daily base rate is only one component of your bill and the other component, the water usage charge, is NOT changing.